Little Stars Nursery

 Do you allow additional days on an ad-hoc basis?

-We do offer childcare services, but it is subject to availability.
+We do offer ad-hoc childcare services, but they are subject to availability.
 To ensure that the required staff-to-child ratio is maintained, it is necessary to book in advance.
-The charges for a full day are currently £98, and all fees must be paid in advance.
-Please take a look at our fees and admission policy for further details.
+The full-day charge is currently £110, and all fees must be paid in advance.
+Please see our fees and admission policy for further details.

 Founded government hours.

-If you need more information regarding how our setting provides funded hours, please reach out to us directly.
+If you need more information regarding how our setting provides funded hours, please get in touch with us directly.